 - Don’t let hurry motivate.
 I backed into my brother’s car because I couldn’t see through the frost on my window, which I failed to clean off because I was in a hurry.
 Failing to plan ahead led to this mistake.
 A little planning ahead can prevent many of life’s blunders.

 - Be sure to see when looking.
 The Barnes & Noble incident happened simply because I did not see the car when I looked before backing up.
-This is akin to my kids not seeing the milk right in front of them in the refrigerator.
 Sometimes we get so into the routines of life that we fail to see the obvious.
 Slowing down and taking time to really look helps prevent mistakes.

 - Realize that others are often hurt by our mistakes.
 Backing into a car in my own driveway left me with a lot of guilt over the inconvenience I caused others.
 Realizing that our mistakes hurt others hopefully motivates us to develop habits that put us in a place of helping them instead.